ILLINOIS STATE LIBRARY

 Is there a BARD Mobile app?

-Yes, the BARD Mobile app is available as a free download on iTunes.
-With BARD Mobile, you can play the audio materials on your iPhone, iPad, or iPod Touch.
+Yes, The BARD Mobile app is available as a free download for iOS devices on iTunes, and for Android devices on Google Play.
 If your device is connected to a refreshable braille display through Bluetooth, you can also read the braille materials available on BARD.

 Where can I get help?